 The pharmacy kept a record of who had acted as the RP each day.
 The correct RP notice was prominently displayed.
 Controlled drug (CD) registers were in order.
 Balance checks were completed regularly and any discrepancies were promptly rectified.
 A random balance check was accurate.
 Patient returned CDs were recorded in a separate register.
-Records of private prescriptions were maintained on the patient medication record (PMR) and contained all legally required details.
-But on some entries, the incorrect prescriber had been recorded.
+The pharmacy kept records of private prescriptions on a register on the patient medication record (PMR) system.
+Not all entries contained the correct prescriber details.
+The pharmacy kept appropriate records of any emergency supplies it made through the Pharmacy First service.
 The pharmacy kept records of the receipt and supplies of unlicensed medicines ('specials').
 Certificates of conformity were stored with all required details completed.

 All team members completed yearly training on information governance and general data protection regulations.
 Patient data and confidential waste were dealt with in a secure manner to protect privacy and no confidential information was visible from customer areas.
+A privacy policy and a fair data use statement were displayed in the retail area.
 Team members ensured that they used their own NHS smart cards.
-Verbal consent was obtained before summary care records were accessed.
+Verbal consent was obtained before national care records were accessed and a record of access was made on the person's PMR.

 All staff were trained to an appropriate level on safeguarding.
 The RP had completed the Centre for Postgraduate Pharmacy Education (CPPE) level 2 safeguarding training.
+And all other members of the pharmacy team had completed appropriate training on safeguarding.
 Local contacts for the referral of concerns were available.
 Team members were aware of signs of concerns requiring escalation and knew what action to take.
-The SI gave examples of when they had raised concerns about the safety vulnerable people.
+The RP had experience of escalating safeguarding concerns and described scenarios in which they had intervened in the past.